 Seriously, this is a very strong story.
 Sitting here now, writing my review, I can’t think of a single thing I didn’t like about it.
 It’s incredibly faithful to 1970s Doctor Who, complete with UNIT, issue-based storytelling and a gritty, modern feel, while also going beyond the practical and technical constraints that existed at that time, giving us such scenes as a motorbike chase through London, which would never have been possible in a real episode.

 Culshaw once again proves himself a master (pardon the pun) performer, not only reading Trevor Baxendale‘s script with flair, but also bringing the various characters to life with an impressive range of voices.
 The standout is definitely the Brigadier, who Culshaw replicated flawlessly, but his impressions of the Third Doctor and Sergeant Benton are also top-notch.
 Because of this, Terror of the Master feels almost like a full-cast production.

 The stellar sound design from Steve Foxon also adds to this.
 His music is incredibly evocative of the era, while the various sound effects add to Culshaw’s narration.
 After this, I’d be very happy to hear more long-form narrated stories from Big Finish just like this.
+Almost perfect.